DanielDiezMiguel/DanielDiezMiguel/README.md

 ## ABOUT ME

-Hi 👋🏻, I am Daniel Díez, **Backend** developer.
-I specialise in API Development like employee adding value and innovating solutions to my projects.
-I love networking, take part of a team and create community.
+Hi, I'm Daniel Díez aka KosMos, a passionate backend developer and specialised in API Development from spain.
+My passion for software lies with dreaming up ideas and making them come true.
+I take great care in the experience, architecture, and code quality of the things I build.